kmgas/MDRTB-contacts-UK/index.md

 <img style="float: right;" src="img/tb_case_surv2.jpeg">

-    There should be no duplicate MDRTB index patients.
+    There should be no duplicate MDRTB index patients
-    If there is an exact match, please recheck the patient details.
+    If there is an exact match, please recheck the patient details

 If a patient experiences a 2nd episode of MDRTB this can be recorded as another episode under the same patient